tkent198/hydraulic_wetro/README.md

 Panel description: from top left to bottom right.
 * Rainfall amount (rate), as a function of time, in the reservoir (blue), moor (cyan), and both (res+moor; red).
 Possible amounts are (0,1,2,4,8,9,18) with probabilities given in the pdf.
 * Sample pdf of daily rainfall (time-dependent bars).
 The theoretical pdf is denoted by the black markers.
 * River flow Au(s,t) along the channel s.
 The three vertical dotted lines correspond to the reservoir, moor, and canal inflows at s = 0.932m, 2.038m, and 3.858m, respectively.
-Note the hydraulic jumps after the inflows.
+Note the jumps after the inflows.
 * The water level h_m in the moor, as a function spatial moor coordinate y and time t, determined by a groundwater (nonlinear diffusion) model.
 The time-dependent left boundary is coupled to the river and canal.
 Right boundary: solid wall.
 Rainfall is spatially uniform.
 * Canal and reservoir levels as a function of time.
 Note the spin-up from dry conditions of about 200s (20 wd).
 * Water depth h(s,t) along the channel s.
 The three vertical dotted lines correspond to the reservoir, moor, and canal inflows at s = 0.932m, 2.038m, and 3.858m, respectively.
 The red shaded are denotes the city region.